 Do say: Replace all jargon with the terminology you would use to describe the same client/product/trend to your grandparents.
 If they can understand, it’s probably safe to publish.

-While these simple tweaks may seem very basic, it is important to keep in mind the power of messaging when it comes to hooking a reporter’s interest.
-Set your pitches up for success with simple, descriptive and targeted language that fully communicates the importance of your pitch in order to secure the best possible coverage for your clients.
+While these simple tweaks may seem very basic, it is important to keep in mind the power of writing like you’d speak and sounding human when it comes to hooking a reporter’s interest.
+Set your communications and pitches up for success with simple, descriptive and targeted language that fully communicates the importance of your story.